The ultimate guide to your Confluence AI copilot in 2026

 Source: Atlassian Confluence Pricing

-• It’s not for your customers: This tool was built for your internal team.
-You can’t use it to power a customer-facing support bot in your helpdesk or answer questions on your public website.
-It’s strictly an internal affair.
+• Internal team focus: This tool was built primarily for your internal team members to use within their workflow.
+If you need to power a customer-facing support bot or answer questions on a public website, you may look for an additional integration.

 The connector approach: Using an external AI copilot

-The second option is to use a connector that pulls all your Confluence data into a different AI tool, like Microsoft 365.
-This allows your team to ask questions about stuff in Confluence without having to leave the apps they’re already working in all day.
+The second option is to use a connector that pulls your Confluence data into a different AI tool, like Microsoft 365.
+This allows your team to access Confluence information without having to leave the other applications they use throughout the day.

 How do external connectors work?

-Basically, you set up a special connector that reads, copies, and indexes all the content from your Confluence instance (both Cloud and On-premise versions are supported).
-This creates a searchable replica of your Confluence knowledge that an external AI tool, like Microsoft Copilot, can then access.
+Basically, you set up a connector that indexes the content from your Confluence instance (both Cloud and On-premise versions are supported).
+This creates a searchable bridge that an external AI tool, like Microsoft Copilot, can then access.

-Once it’s running, a team member could be in Microsoft Teams and ask a question.
-The copilot searches everything it knows, which now includes all your Confluence data, and spits out an answer, usually with a handy link back to the original page.
+Once it's running, a team member could be in Microsoft Teams and ask a question.
+The copilot searches its connected sources, which now includes your Confluence data, and provides an answer with a link back to the original Confluence page.
 Microsoft provides connectors for both Confluence Cloud and On-premise setups.

 Why use an external AI copilot?